By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 |

 Step 5.
-The user then decides to execute the command list r
+The user then decides to execute the command list r.
+Commands that do not modify the books, such as list r,

 The following activity diagram summarizes what happens when a user executes a new command: